cafe-megabyte/MacQuadra/README.md

 `B2PrivateResourceURLs.h` is ignored by git and must stay private.

 Each ZIP archive must contain exactly one file: one ROM file or one disk image.
 ZIP archives with multiple files, folders, or encrypted entries are not supported.
-The ZIP file is deflated on-the-fly while being downloaded.
-When the download finishes, the file is ready to use!
+The ZIP file is inflated on-the-fly while being downloaded. **When the download finishes, the file is ready to use!**

 ## Repository background